Getting your free credit report and score

 • Online dispute submission function

-Get your free credit report at My Credit Check today!
+Get your free credit report on Up powered by Experian today!

 What is your free Credit Score?

-Your Experian credit score is calculated via a credit bureau check, using information from your full credit profile.
-Experian evaluates all of your accounts, your negative and positive information, and your payment history to assign you a credit score of 0–999.
+Your Experian credit score is calculated via a Credit Bureau check, using information from your full credit profile.
+Experian evaluates all your accounts, your negative and positive information, and your payment history to assign you a credit score of 0–999.
 The higher your credit score is, the better your credit profile, and the lower your risk will be of defaulting on an account or loan would be.

 Why trust your credit score?

-The Experian credit score is derived from a credit bureau check, and includes your borrowing, charging and repayment activities.
-It summarises a number of positive and negative factors that aim to predict how likely you are to honour your credit commitments in the future.
+The Experian credit score is derived from a consumer’s personal information as submitted to Experian.
+This includes data on borrowing, charging and repayment activities.
+A credit score summarizses a number of positive and negative factors that aim to predict how likely you are to honour your credit commitments in the future.

 A favourable credit report helps you reach your financial goals while poor credit reports and credit scores limit your financial opportunities.
 Since your credit report could influence whether you are able to buy a home or get any kind of credit, it is extremely important to protect your credit score by making loan and account payments on time and not taking on more debt than you can handle.

-The My Credit Check blog is a financial education resource for consumers in South Africa with a focus on savings, budgeting, credit checks, credit reports and credit scores.
+Experian’s Up web-based app is also a financial education resource for consumers in South Africa with a focus on savings, budgeting, credit checks, credit reports and credit scores.

 My free report and score – Frequently asked questions